Content Marketing for Dentists: 8 Do’s and Don’ts for Effective Dental Web Content

 3. Do Invest in Custom Photography

-Of course, as devices have become increasingly more powerful, websites that rely solely on text with just a few images for emphasis might as well be dinosaurs.
+Of course, as devices have become increasingly more powerful, dental websites that rely solely on text with just a few images for emphasis might as well be dinosaurs.
 Poorly composed or blurry photos don’t show your business in the best light, either.
-For best results, keep your website alive with stunning visuals.
+For best results, keep your dental website content alive with stunning visuals.
 Hiring a photographer to help capture your practice with the finest angles, lighting and appearance.

-Along with photography, incorporate format and design into your content marketing plan.
+Along with photography, incorporate format and design into your dental content marketing plan.
 Use simplistic designs that catch the eye and are easy to read through.
 Fight the stereotype of boring dental web content, and spruce it up with pictures, color and legible headers.

 The Silberman Dental Group is a great example.
 Visitors learn all about their caring staff and familial atmosphere, which is evident from the professional photos and design used throughout their site.
 From the team picture on the homepage to the many images of happy, smiling patients, the design of their website highlights the warmth of this practice.

-4. Don’t Let It Stagnate
+4. Don’t Let Dental Web Content Stagnate

 So, how does a dental blog writer start?
 The recipe for success incorporates these two ideas:

 As a dental practice, you need to keep your content centered on related topics about dentistry.
 Readers want information that can help answer dental questions or expand their knowledge about the industry.
-Additionally, you need content that will rank for Google searches from potential clients.
+Additionally, you need dental web content that will rank for Google searches from potential clients.

 New York City dentist Lawrence Spindel is an example of dental blogging done right.
 His Ask Dr. Spindel blog, which answers common patient questions and provides other pertinent information, has been ongoing for more than 10 years and features several new posts every month.

-5. Do Include Calls to Action
+5. Do Include Calls to Action in Your Dental Writing

 You put in the work to create great dental blog content and you’ve optimized your website, but how do you encourage visitors to act and not just read?
-Simply put, a call to action makes it easy for website readers to take the next step, whether you want them to schedule an appointment or share your blog post with their social media followers.
+Simply put, a call to action makes it easy for website readers to take the next step, whether you want them to schedule an appointment or share your dental blog post with their social media followers.
 Encourage visitors to interact with your practice by creating effective calls to action.

 Notice how Cabot Dental Associates places CTAs in the left-hand sidebar.
 With just a click, visitors can call to make an appointment, leave an online review or access practice news and content.